-My research on college student success has earned over $550,000 in grant funding from the National Science Foundation (NSF), the NASPA Foundation, the TG Public Benefit Program, and the Spencer Foundation.
-My work has been published in many of the field's top-tier journals, including the Journal of Higher Education, Review of Higher Education, and the Journal of College Student Development.
+My research on college student success has earned over $550,000 in grant funding from the National Science Foundation (NSF), NASPA Foundation, TG Public Benefit Program, and Spencer Foundation.
+My work has been published in many of the field's top-tier journals, including Educational Researcher, Journal of Higher Education, Review of Higher Education, and the Journal of College Student Development.

 The College Autism Network (CAN) family of projects examine the systemic, institutional, and personal conditions that shape college access, experiences, and outcomes for students on the autism spectrum.

 The Linking Institutional Policies to Student Success (LIPSS) project sought to identify specific institution-wide policies that can be leveraged to increase college student engagement – a key predictor of student grades and persistence that is especially beneficial to underrepresented and academically under-prepared students.